kurniayazid/stata-cookiecutter/README.md

 # stata-cookiecutter

-A template or cookiecutter for research project using STATA.
+A template or cookiecutter for a scientific research project using STATA.

 Version 0.0.1